ayushkesh/speech/README.md

 2. Upload Data/Ayush_17 to Colab.
 4. Change data_dir in all cells to point to Ayush_17
 5. Run the cells in the same order in Notebook.

+### Test
+1. Locate the folder where you save your model.h5 file.
+2. Start speaking when you see mike in the bottom right pane of the task bar or see red blinking dot in the title bar.
+3. If still facing some error try to set the mike recorder time in the previous record function up to 3 sec.